Adam Liaw

-Adam Liaw (廖崇明 (Liào Chóngmíng); born 8 September 1978) is a Malaysian-born Australian cook, television presenter and author.
+Adam Liaw (廖崇明 (Liào Chóngmíng); born 8 September 1978) is an Australian cook, television presenter and author.
 He was the winner of the second season of MasterChef Australia, defeating student Callum Hann in the final.
+Liaw has produced, written and hosted his own cooking programs, including the Destination Flavour series and the talk and cooking show The Cook Up with Adam Liaw on SBS Food.

 Early life

 Liaw was born in Penang, Malaysia, to a Malaysian Chinese father, Dr Siaw-Lin Liaw, and a Singaporean-born English mother, Dr Joyce Hill AM.
 He is the second of three children, with an older brother and younger sister.
 His family moved to Adelaide when Liaw was age 3.
 After his parents divorced and his mother moved to New Zealand, Liaw lived with his paternal grandmother whom he credits with a huge influence on his cooking and his life.

 Liaw completed Year 11 at Prince Alfred College at age 14 and enrolled in university at 16.
 He graduated with a double degree in Science and Law from the University of Adelaide at 21.

-After graduation Liaw was employed by Kelly & Co Lawyers in Adelaide where he worked in technology, commercial/corporate law, business advisory and international trade.
+After graduation, Liaw was employed by Kelly & Co Lawyers in Adelaide where he worked in technology, commercial/corporate law, business advisory and international trade.
 He was also a committee member, legal adviser and secretary of the Hong Kong Australia Business Association, assisting South Australian companies to expand their business into Hong Kong and mainland China.

 In 2004, Liaw moved to Japan where he worked in media law for The Walt Disney Company.

 MasterChef Australia

 On 29 September 2009, Liaw announced via Twitter that he was considering auditioning for the second season of MasterChef Australia.
 In April 2010, he was announced as one of the top 24 finalists.
 Despite winning a challenge cooking the dishes of celebrity chefs, Liaw doubted he had sufficient technique to win the title.

 On 22 July 2010, Liaw was the first challenger awarded a place in the grand finale.
-On 25 July 2010 he was declared the winner of the second season of MasterChef Australia, defeating Callum Hann 89–82 for the title in the final.
+On 25 July 2010, he was declared the winner of the second season of MasterChef Australia, defeating Callum Hann 89–82 for the title in the final.
 His victory is still the most watched non-sporting television event in Australian history.

-After winning the show Liaw considered a number of opportunities, including opening an izakaya restaurant with Tokyo-based Australian chef and friend Matthew Crabbe.
+After winning the show, Liaw considered a number of opportunities, including opening an izakaya restaurant with Tokyo-based Australian chef and friend Matthew Crabbe.
 He returned to MasterChef Australia as a guest judge for season 4 and season 6.